 Also known as hypdontia, this condition occurs as a result of trauma or improper development of teeth.

-Common Causes of Malocclusion
+What are The Common Causes of Malocclusion?

-Typically an inherited condition that is passed from one generation to the next, malocclusion can also occur due to certain conditions or habits that induce changes in the shape and structure of the jaw.
+Typically an inherited condition that is passed from one generation to the next, dental malocclusion can also occur due to certain conditions or habits that induce changes in the shape and structure of the jaw.
 A common cause is too much or too little room to erupt as a result of which the teeth tend to drift out of their place.
-Other major causes of malocclusion inclusion include:
+Other major causes of dental malocclusion include:

 • Tooth loss